ravikant-diwakar/DevOps/README.md

 # Git Commands Cheat Sheet 📚

-A comprehensive reference guide for Git version control system commands.
-Perfect for developers of all levels - from beginners learning the basics to experienced developers looking for quick reference.

-## 🚀 Quick Start

-This cheat sheet covers all essential Git commands organized by category.
-Click on any section below to expand and view the commands.
+A comprehensive guide to Git commands organized by category.
+Click on any section to expand and see the commands.

----

-## 📋 Table of Contents
+## Table of Contents
 - [Setup & Configuration](#setup--configuration)
 - [Getting & Creating Projects](#getting--creating-projects)
 - [Basic Snapshotting](#basic-snapshotting)